srtamrakar/python-logger/README.md

 # NeatLogger
-Convenient wrapper for logging python applications, in the desired format, into the files with desired separation intervals.
+Convenient wrapper for logging python applications with options to add color, select logging style, rotate files by size and time, etc.

 ## Install with pip